 OUR MISSION is to prepare all students for successful careers and higher education through a highly acclaimed, integrated academic and technical education experience.
 BCTC is a premier career & technical education center with state-of-the-art learning labs.
 Teachers are experienced professionals with practical experience.
 Programs are reviewed and updated annually by local business and industry advisors.

-BCTC prepares YOU for:

-- Two or four-year college

-- Technical or trade school

-- Co-op, Internship, and Job-shadow

-- Military service

-- Direct entry into the workforce

-BCTC also offers students the opportunity to be involved in career and technical student organizations including SkillsUSA, HOSA, National Technical Honor Society, PBA, and FFA.
-Such organizations provide personal growth, leadership and networking opportunities.

-Seven Career Pathways Nearly 40 Career and Technical Education Programs 5 Dual Enrollment Academies with Reading Area Community College: 4 Technical Academies and 1 Teacher Academy 3 Dual Enrollment programs with Penn College Dual Enrollment

-Business & Information Technology

-Business Management & Entrepreneurship (W)

-Computer Systems Networking & Security (E)

-IT Programming (W)

-Communications

-Advertising Art & Design Tech.
-(W) Video & Media Content Production (W)

-Construction

-Building Construction Occupations (E) Cabinetry & Wood Technology (E)

-Carpentry (E)

-Electrical Occupations (W)

-Heavy Equipment Operations (E)

-Horticulture (E)

-HVAC / Refrigeration (E)

-Masonry (E)

-Painting & Decorating (E)

-Plumbing & Heating (E)

-Engineering & Manufacturing Technology

-Drafting Design Technology (W) Precision/Computerized Machining

-Technology (W)

-Welding Technology (W)

-Mechatronics Engineering Technology (W)

-Healthcare

-Dental Occupations (E)

-Health Occupations (W)

-Medical Health Professions (W)

-Sports Medicine & Rehabilitative

-Therapy (E)

-Services

-Cosmetology (B)

-Culinary Arts (B)

-Early Childhood Education

-(B)Protective Services - Homeland

-Security (E)

-$Protective \ Services - Law \ Enforcement$

-(E)

-Service Occupations (E)

-Transportation

-Automotive Collision Repair

-Technology (B)

-Automotive Technology (B)

-Diesel Technology (E)

-Heavy Equipment Technology (E)

-Recreational & Power Equipment

-Technology (W)

-Note:

-(B) Offered at both campuses

-(E) East Campus only

-(W) West Campus only

-^{}Technical Academy Associates Degree Program with Reading Area Community College; RACC articulation with Bloomsburg University BAS degree in Technical Leadership offered on RACC's campus.

-^{}Penn College Dual Enrollment Articulation Agreement with Penn College of Technology.

-^{}Senior Only Program, Based at Penn State Berks & Reading Hospital.

-^{}Teacher Academy Associates Degree Program with Reading Area Community College; RACC articulation with Kutztown University BSED (PreK-4 Certification) program offered on RACC's campus.

-Dual Enrollment FAQ

-- What courses are available for Dual Enrollment for the 2024-2025 school year?
-(Course list is updated annually.)

-- o RACC (at JSHS)

-- o CHE 150 and CHE 155 Chemistry I and II

-- o MAT 210 Statistics

-- o PHY 240 Physics I

-- ENG 125 Introduction to Literature

-- o HIS 145 World History since 1450

-- PRG 100 Introduction to Computer Programming

-- o EDU 299 Education Seminar

-- o PSY 130 General Psychology

-- o POS 130 American Government

-- o COM 151 Findamentals of Speech

-- o MAT 220 Honors Calculus I

-- Alvernia University (at JSHS)

-- o ED 110 Introduction to the Teaching Profession

-• Is there a cost for me to take a Dual Enrollment course?

-- o Yes; however, the cost is significantly reduced from regular tuition fees. - For RACC courses held at JSHS, students can expect to pay approximately \$99 per credit with no additional fees.
-Tuition is payable to RACC. - For Alvernia course (held at JSHS), the tuition rate is \$80/credit. - For Albright course and lab, the tuition rate is \$625/semester. - o Financial assistance is available for qualified students.

-Will my Dual Enrollment credits transfer to my college of choice?
+(B) Offered at both campuses(E) East Campus only(W) West Campus only Technical Academy Associates Degree Program with Reading Area Community College; RACC articulation with Bloomsburg University BAS degree in Technical Leadership offered on RACC's campus.
+Penn College Dual Enrollment Articulation Agreement with Penn College of Technology.
+Senior Only Program, Based at Penn State Berks & Reading Hospital.
+Teacher Academy Associates Degree Program with Reading Area Community College; RACC articulation with Kutztown University BSED (PreK-4 Certification) program offered on RACC's campus.
+Wyomissing Area Jr./Sr. High School Inspiring Excellence, One Spartan at a Time Page 17 Dual Enrollment FAQ - What courses are available for Dual Enrollment for the 2024-2025 school year?
+(Course list is updated annually.) - RACC (at JSHS) - CHE 150 and CHE 155 Chemistry I and II - MAT 210 Statistics - PHY 240 Physics I - ENG 125 Introduction to Literature - HIS 145 World History since 1450 - PRG 100 Introduction to Computer Programming - EDU 299 Education Seminar - PSY 130 General Psychology - POS 130 American Government - COM 151 Fundamentals of Speech - $\circ \quad MAT \ 220-Honors \ Calculus \ I$ - Alvernia University (at JSHS) - ED 110 Introduction to the Teaching Profession • Is there a cost for me to take a Dual Enrollment course? - Yes; however, the cost is significantly reduced from regular tuition fees. - For RACC courses held at JSHS, students can expect to pay approximately \$99 per credit with no additional fees.
+Tuition is payable to RACC. - For Alvernia course (held at JSHS), the tuition rate is \$80/credit. - For Albright course and lab, the tuition rate is \$625/semester. - Financial assistance is available for qualified students. • Will my Dual Enrollment credits transfer to my college of choice?
 RACC credit has transferred to over 1200 colleges, universities and technical schools; however, each college is different.
-Please check with your chosen college for more information to see if they have a transfer agreement or will accept RACC credit for your course.

-• Helpful Tips:
+Please check with your chosen college for more information to see if they have a transfer agreement or will accept RACC credit for your course. • Helpful Tips: